microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 - downloadBuild: none
 ```

-Artifacts from the `build` resource are downloaded to `$PIPELINES_RESOURCESDIR/<build-identifier>/<artifact-identifier>` folder.
+Artifacts from the `build` resource are downloaded to `$PIPELINES_RESOURCESDIRECTORY/<build-identifier>/<artifact-identifier>` folder.

 ## Resources: `repositories`

-If you have multiple repositories from which you need to sync the code into your pipeline, you can consume the repos by defining a `repositories` resource.
+If you have multiple repositories from which you need to sync the code into your pipeline, you can consume the repos by defining a `repository` resource.
 A repository can be another Azure Repo or any external repo like GitHub etc.

+You can define triggers for your `repository` resource.
+Repository triggers can be of two types.
+Normal triggers: Events raised upon commit activity on the `repository` resource.
+PR triggers: Events raised when a pull request is raised to merge into `repository` resource.

+You can take advantage of these two triggers to run your production and testing pipelines.

 ### Schema